Addepar/ember-table/README.md

 * Cell single and multi selection
 * Better column drag and drop
 * Support for colspan and rowspan
-* Further performance improvements
+* Switch to ember/list-view for lazy rendering

 ### Copyright and License
-Copyright © 2012 Addepar, Inc. All Rights Reserved
+Copyright © 2013 Addepar, Inc. All Rights Reserved

 Licensed under the BSD License (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of the License in the LICENSE file.